FHIR CI-Build

 For more general considerations, see the Security and Privacy module, and in particular the Implementer's Safety Checklist.

-The resources defined for the Clinical Reasoning module are the result of the combined efforts of multiple communities working on the shared goal of harmonized standards and specifications for clinical decision support, quality measurement, public health reporting, evidence sharing, and other clinical reasoning use case artifacts.
-The current state of the module reflects changes incorporated both from previous ballots on the FHIR-specific material, as well as content derived from several other balloted specifications in the CDS and CQM domains.
+The resources defined for the Clinical Reasoning module are the result of the combined efforts of multiple communities working on the shared goal of harmonized standards and specifications for clinical decision support, quality measurement, public health reporting, evidence sharing, and other clinical reasoning use cases.
+The current state of the module reflects changes incorporated both from previous ballots on the FHIR-specific material, as well as content derived from several other balloted specifications in decision support, quality measurement, public health, and computable practice guideline domains.
 The content at this point is capable of supporting the two primary use cases of sharing and evaluation in multiple domains and for a broad variety of artifacts.

-In particular, the use of Clinical Quality Language (CQL) as a foundational mechanism for representing clinical quality logic enables decision support and quality measurement artifacts to share common definitions.
+In particular, the use of Clinical Quality Language (CQL) as a foundational mechanism for representing clinical quality logic enables knowledge artifacts across this spectrum of use cases to share common definitions.
 For example, a Chlamydia Screening measure and related decision support artifacts focused on improving the measure can share a common library that describes the criteria for detecting when Chlamydia Screening is required in a patient.
 The decision support rule applies these criteria to determine when and how to impact a workflow, while the quality measure uses these same criteria to determine whether the screening goal has been met for a patient or population.
 In addition, the resources defined in this module use common patterns for describing the structure of artifacts and their associated metadata, enabling a consistent approach to the sharing and distribution of clinical knowledge artifacts.

-Over the past several years of trial use, the Clinical Reasoning module has been used in both the quality measurement and decision support domains to represent, exchange, and evaluate knowledge artifacts.
-This usage has generated feedback resulting in the addition of several new profiles, as well as guidance for using the Clinical Reasoning module with CDS Hooks and for quality reporting.
-Although this feedback resulted in some substantive changes, there were comparatively few, and the goals of the module for the next several years are to continue to seek implementation feedback as part of reaching normative status for the module resources.
+Since the initial trial use publication as part of FHIR STU 3 in 2017, the Clinical Reasoning module has been used in a broad range of clinical use cases, including quality measurement and decision support, to represent, exchange, and evaluate knowledge artifacts.
+These use cases have been described in multiple implementation guides built on the Clinical Reasoning Module, and this usage has generated substantial feedback resulting in the addition of new elements, as well as guidance for using the Clinical Reasoning module.
+Although this feedback has resulted in some substantive changes, there have been comparatively few, and the goals of the module for the next several years are to sustain this stability for the core use cases of representation and evaluation of clinical knowledge.

 Some of these implementation guides include: